SilentComics/frame-by-frame/_posts/2020-12-12-slow-speed.md

 ## Skip writing a script

-**Make the comic itself becomes the script.** If you are in a hurry, start drawing without a story.
+**Make the comic itself become the script.** If you are in a hurry, start drawing without a story.
 Make it all up.
 Draw the comic as a rough storyboard.
 Still readable, it has aesthetic qualities in itself.
 It’s a visual script that contains the story.
-It might stand up as it is, not as a finished over-designed book, but as an original blueprint.
+It might stand up as it is, not as a finished, over-designed book, but as an original blueprint.
 You might spend ages turning it into a fine art book later on.
 But at least you’ll have both the comic and the story, not just a vision in your head.

 ## Design stories as visual narratives